List of busiest railway stations in Germany

 This is a list of the busiest railway stations in Germany, with all stations being considered as major stations or hubs, and are also classified as either Category 1 or Category 2 stations.

 An asterisk (*) indicates that the station only has rapid transit/commuter rail services.

 The following table shows the cities with the most passenger entries/exits for all major stations within the city combined.
 This only includes major stations with official statistics (usually either Category 1 or Category 2 stations).
-Other "major" stations without official statistics are not included.
+Stations of these categories without data are not included (e.g. Berlin Potsdamer Platz station, Berlin-Wannsee station, Hamburg Dammtor station, Frankfurt (Main) Süd station).
+Other stations (category 3 and lower) are not included for comparability reasons either.